 #9: DIY Fleece & Nylon Dog Booties (Waterproof Protection for All Four Paws)

-Charlie stopped limping across our hot driveway the moment I slipped these navy fleece booties on his paws.
-He wore them for a full 30-minute walk without trying to shake them off once.
+Just the other day, I noticed Charlie limping across our hot driveway.
+I put these navy fleece booties on his paws, and he walked for a full 30 minutes without trying to shake them off.

-Materials you’ll need: 0.5 yards navy nylon fabric, 0.25 yards coral fleece lining, one 12-inch strip of reflective tape, and two yards of velcro.
-Grab an old yoga mat for the grippy soles.
-Time commitment is 45 minutes for all four booties.
+You will need: .5 yards navy nylon, .25 yards of coral fleece lining, one 12 inch strip of reflective tape, and two yards of velcro.
+I used my old yoga mat for the grippy soles.
+The total time to make all four booties is 45 minutes.

 Step-by-step:

-- Cut nylon outer layer using your paw template plus 0.5-inch seam allowance
+- Cut the nylon outer layer with your paw template plus 0.5-inch seam allowance

 - Cut matching fleece lining pieces